Build bridges with API based application structures

 API based structures are gaining popularity

-This is a huge benefit to larger corporate systems, because when one of these services breaks, your applications can still partially run normally.
+This is a huge benefit to larger corporate systems because when one of these services breaks, your applications can still partially run normally.
 If you cache all data going to and from all your API calls, your users may not even experience any problems at all when one of the components of your architecture goes down.
-Not only does this architecture spread the risks of losing different components, it also spreads hardware usage, meaning you can downgrade your main server to a smaller size, since it won't need to do everything in one place any more.
+Not only does this architecture spread the risks of losing different components, but it also spreads hardware usage, meaning you can downgrade your main server to a smaller size since it won't need to do everything in one place anymore.
 If you're lucky, you can use all your connecting components for free and it just saves you money.

 It fascinates me